cjoakim/azure-eventhub-kafka-streaming/README.md

-# azure-eh-kafka-alpha
+# azure-eventhub-kafka-streaming

-An initial/alpha repo for Azure Event Hubs, Kafka, Stream Analytics, Databricks
+Demonstration streaming application using Azure Event Hubs with Kafka API.

 ## Part 1: Customer Use Cases